To export livestock, licenced exporters must have:

 - Details of the variation, e.g. addition or removal of facilities

-- If referring the department to details contained in an ESCAS that has previously been approved
+- If referring to details contained in an ESCAS that has previously been approved

 - The relevant LNC number and variation number; or